Acute fatty liver of pregnancy: Epidemiology

 Acute fatty liver of pregnancy is a rare condition and occurs in approximately one in 7,000 to one in 15,000 pregnancies.
-The mortality from acute fatty liver of pregnancy has been reduced significantly to 18%, and is now related primarily to complications, particularly DIC (Disseminated Intravascular Coagulation) and infections.
+The mortality from acute fatty liver of pregnancy has been reduced significantly to 18% and is now related primarily to complications, particularly DIC (Disseminated Intravascular Coagulation) and infections.
 After delivery, most mothers do well, as the stimulus for fatty acid overload is removed.
 The disease can recur in future pregnancies, with a calculated genetic chance of 25%; the actual rate is lower, however.
-Mortality of the foetus has also diminished significantly, but still remains 23%, and may be related to the need for premature delivery.
+Mortality of the foetus has also diminished significantly, but remains 23%, and may be related to the need for premature delivery.

 History

 The disease was first described in 1940 by H. L. Sheehan as an "acute yellow atrophy" of the liver, then thought to be related to delayed chloroform poisoning.